-- 2.11.
-The total value of WHD scheme spending that can be attributed to debt write-off is:
+2.11.
+The total value of WHD scheme spending that can be attributed to debt write-off is £6 million (SY11).

-- £10 million (SY8),

-- £8 million (SY9), and

-- £6 million (SY10).

-&lt;sup>12 Unless an application has been made and accepted under regulation 15(B) (see Chapter 8)
+12 Unless an application has been made and accepted under regulation 15(B) (see Chapter 8)

 - 2.12.
 We calculate the proportion of each compulsory supplier's non-core spending obligation that can be delivered through debt write-off activities.
 This is based on each supplier's market share for the non-core obligation. - 2.13.
-If a supplier spends above its cap for debt write-off the overspending will not be counted towards its WHD non-core spending obligation. - 2.14.
+There is an introduction of an individual cap for debt write-off in SY11.
+Suppliers must ensure debt write-off for individuals is no more than £2000.
+If a supplier spends above its individual cap of £2000 for debt write-off then the additional spend will not be counted towards its WHD non-core spending obligation. - 2.14.
+If a supplier spends above its cap for debt write-off, the additional spend will not be counted towards its WHD non-core spending obligation. - 2.15.
 This cap is on debt write-off only.
 This includes the reduction or cancellation of debt on a customer's electricity or gas account and any associated administration costs.
 Debt assistance activities are not affected by the cap.
-This may include: advice and support for vulnerable customers on financial management, energy efficiency and other non-monetary measures to keep down energy bills, measures which have a more holistic and long lasting impact on households.
+This may include: advice and support for vulnerable customers on financial management and smart meters, energy efficiency and other non-monetary measures to keep down energy bills, measures which have a more holistic and long lasting impact on households.